Esri/pyprt/README.md

 1. Install Miniconda or Anaconda.
 1. Open a shell in the PyPRT git root and activate Miniconda (or Anaconda).
 1. First time only: run `conda env create --prefix ./env --file envs/centos7/conda/environment-py3.8.yml` to create a conda environment with all the required Python packages (adapt `centos7` and `environment-py3.8.yml` to your desired OS/Python combination).
+1. First time only: run `conda install --prefix ./env -c esri arcgis` (this is a workaround to reduce conda env resolving time)
 1. Run `activate ./env`.
 1. Run `python setup.py bdist_conda`.
 This will build the CMake project and Python packages.
 See [below](#c-debug-builds) for native debug mode.
 1. The resulting package is written to the `./env/conda-bld/{platform}` folder.